The Beginner's Guide to Jazz Chord ProgressionsNov 10, 2020

 The Major Scale (Chords)

 The major scale is made up of seven notes from which we can harmonize seven corresponding chords.
-We qualify them as diatonic because they belong to the same tonality (or key).
+These are typically called "diatonic chords" (the chords belonging to a key).
 The diatonic chords in the key of C are:

 (triangle = major 7th ; dashed circle = minor7(b5) AKA half-diminished)